 What are the symptoms of hernia mesh rejection and infection?

 Below you will find a list of numerous hernia mesh complication symptoms experienced by many hernia mesh victims.
+There is no doubt that surgical mesh victims suffer hernia mesh problems and hernia mesh side effects including:

 - Severe and dehabilitating Pain